Just an Old Sweet Song (film)

 Just an Old Sweet Song is a 1976 TV film by MTM Enterprises and Company Four, based on the novel of the same name that also came out in the same year.
-Melvin Van Pebbles wrote the books as well as music composition and writing for the film.
+Melvin Van Pebbles, author of the novel, wrote the script and composed the music.

 Plot

 A family from Detroit takes a two-week vacation in the south which makes multiple changes in their life they didn't think were possible.